 SweetWater Through the Brambles is a sour ale brewed with blackberries that has spent 12 months aging in French oak.
 The result is something magical.
 We were wowed by the fresh peach flavor in Pit & the Pendulum.
 The blackberries in Brambles is equally as fresh and bright.
 The mixed culture of wild yeast and bacteria used here is the beginnings of the house culture, which is sure to become a superstar over time.
 The beer finishes with just a hint of tartness, and a touch of funk.

 Through the Brambles and The Woodlands is just the beginning of a whole new era for the brewery.
 A strong lab program and a team of incredibly talented brewers will most assuredly turn these releases into household names in the next couple of years.
-If this is just the beginning, then get ready.
-There are great things in the works on 195 Ottley Drive.

 Rose in color with notes of blackberry, oak and some southern funk form the wild yeast and bacteria.
 Initially light bodied and slightly tart, this beauty will evolve with time.